 Since drinking is common in so many cultures, and the effects vary so widely from person to person, it’s not always easy to figure out where the line is between social drinking and addictive drinking.

 The bottom line is how alcohol affects you.

 If your drinking is causing problems in your life, you have a drinking problem.

 You may have a drinking problem if you…

-If you think you have a drinking problem we strongly recommend that in the first instance you seek Medical Advice from your GP prior to consulting us for Hypnotherapy.
+If you think you have a drinking problem, we strongly recommend seeking medical help from your GP in the first instance prior to consulting us for hypnotherapy.